-Window Parts: Learn About the Anatomy of a Window
+Window Parts: Learn About the Components of a Window

 Are you shopping for new windows, or is there a window in your home that needs repairing?
 This comprehensive window parts glossary is a great place to start.